dlwicksell/axiom/README.md

 use with the Emacs editor.
 It is called *LorikeeM* and you can download it
 from: <http://code.google.com/p/lorikeem/>.

-Special thanks to Sam Habiel for encouraging me in my work on M-tools.
+Special thanks to Sam Habiel for encouraging me in my work on Axiom.

 **ATTENTION:** This package was written and tested on Red Hat and Ubuntu Linux.
 I can make no guarantees about other Operating Systems or Linux distributions.